mia-platform/documentation/docs/fast_data/configuration/config_maps/erSchema.md

 ### Interact with the elements in the Canvas

 :::caution
 The position of the elements (boxes and lines) in the canvas is automatically calculated to give the best overview of the ER Schema.
-You are free to reorganize projections in the canvas but these updates will not be saved when you will commit your changes.
+You are free to reorganize projections in the canvas but these updates will not be saved when you save the configuration.
 :::

 The canvas is made to help you create and improve your ER Schema and also to give you a look at the whole picture of the Single View that will be created from it.
 To help you to have the full picture of it, there are several buttons on the bottom-left side of the canvas to adjust the zoom, to lock the canvas to move around without the risk of moving boxes and lines, and an _Autolayout_ button that restores the canvas elements to the best position for a complete view.

 You can also zoom in and out with the scroll wheel of the mouse.

-Also, in case you make any mistake, you can use the _Undo_ and _Redo_ functionality: they can be toggled via the button at the bottom-right side of the canvas, or by pressing _Ctrl+Z__ and _Ctrl+Y_.
+Also, in case you make any mistake, you can use the _Undo_ and _Redo_ functionality: they can be toggled via the button at the bottom-right side of the canvas, or by pressing _Ctrl+Z_ and _Ctrl+Y_ (_Cmd+Z_ and _Cmd+Y_ for MacOS).

 ### The ER Schema code panel